polarxcised/Solver/README.md

 ## License

-This project is released under the [MIT License](LICENSE).
+This project is released under the [Apache License](LICENSE).
 You’re free to modify and distribute the code as long as the original license is included.

 ---